frknecn3/cinemaproject/readme.md

-<h1> Cinema Project </h1>
+<h1> Cinema Tickets Project </h1>

 <h2> Goal:</h2>

-Creating a page using HTML,CSS and JS in order to select seats and buy tickets for an airing movie in a cinema.
+Creating a page using HTML,CSS and JS in order to select seats and buy tickets for a movie in a cinema.

 <h2> Features:</h2>
 <ul>